Step-by-Step Guide to Freelance Services Website for Beginners

 Step 3: Add SEO Basics to Get Found on Google

-This wouldn’t be a proper guide to freelance service’s website for beginners without talking about SEO.
+This wouldn’t be a proper guide to a freelance services website for beginners without talking about SEO.
 You don’t need to become an expert, but doing the basics can help you get discovered online.

 Focus on These SEO Essentials: